abgulhan/spherical-dyffusion/README.md

 Note that for some compute setups you may want to install pytorch first for proper GPU support.
 For more details about installing [PyTorch](https://pytorch.org/get-started/locally/), please refer to their official documentation.
-A typical, but not fully general (!), manual bash script that installs all dependencies is [install_dependencies.sh](environment/install_dependencies.sh).
-Feel free to use it.

 ## | Dataset